sheblair/product-preview-card/README-template.md

 **work on a branch!!! always work on a mf-ing branch. i now have to discard all of my changes and start over because something went incredibly wonky and i was doing all of my changes on my main branch. facepalm

+**continued learning when to use padding vs when to use margins. had a major layout issue on desktop styles that was solved by me replacing a margin with a padding

 ### Continued development

 - continue improving workflow (mobile-first, always on a branch)